marcoscuderi/rawPy/README.md

 # rawPy
-Toll to analyze raw data from the biaxial apparatus BRAVA Release notes
+Tool to analyze raw data from the biaxial apparatus BRAVA Release notes
 **versio Beta_0_0** 11/04/2020
 note: the name has been given by my wife Allie (supposed to be a joke for raw pie)